Dance Education for All!

 - 90% of California Schools K-5, 96% of California Middle Schools and 72% of high schools fail to offer a standards-based course of study in all four disciplines

 - Students attending high-poverty schools have less access to arts instruction than those in more affluent communities

 - Arts facilities are lacking in most schools

-- At the elementary level: arts instruction is often left to regular classroom teachers who rarely have adequate training, inadequate elementary education provides a weak foundation for upper level arts courses, California students typically have a less substantial experience than their peers across the country
+- Inadequate elementary education provides a weak foundation for upper level arts courses in middle and high school.
+California students typically have a less substantial experience than their peers across the country

 - Dance is the least represented art form on all measures

 The SRI study named inadequate state funding as the number one barrier to meeting California’s arts education goals (followed by pressure to increase test stores and lack of instructional time and expertise at the elementary level).
 The public has made known their support for arts education, yet policymakers do not heed the word.
 If you are a California voter, tell your state representatives what you care about.
 You may also want to join California Alliance for Arts Education to stay apprised of latest action on behalf of arts education in our state.

 Our new advocacy page will keep you apprised of campaigns in which you can engage; meanwhile, know that advocacy begins at home.
 Tell people about your work, about the importance of arts to keeping students engaged in school, or about dance bringing together body, mind & spirit in action.
 Keep doing your good work AND start talking about it.
 People often base decisions on emotion—share what works: help them make decisions based on hope rather than fear.

 SRI International (2007) An Unfinished Canvas.
 Arts Education in California: Taking Stock of Policy and Practice, Menlo Park, CA